The room had an eerie glow from the full moon casting her lunar spell through the window. It

 “The light does not bother me, Maya.”
 He startled me when he spoke.

 “Oh.
 I prefer soft lighting.
-It is always more forgiving, and a little romantic.”
+It is always more forgiving.”
 I sighed.
 I sounded

 giddy.
 I padded around the room turning on a few small lamps.

 “I am going to get myself a glass of wine.
 Can I get you anything?”

 I wasn’t sure if he could eat or drink.